ray-project/ray/doc/source/data/mars-on-ray.rst

     df2 = ds.to_mars()
     print(df2.head(5).execute())

-Refer to _`Mars on Ray`: https://docs.pymars.org/en/latest/installation/ray.htmlfor more information.
+Refer to _`Mars on Ray`: https://docs.pymars.org/en/latest/installation/ray.html for more information.